99-devops/99devops_web/content/posts/life-is-hard-randomness-is-harder.md

 It's shown in this GIF file
 ![randomness](/img/random.gif)

-### what are /dev/urandom , /dev/random , /dev/arandom ?
+### What are /dev/urandom , /dev/random , /dev/arandom ?

 These are the PRNG that we were talking about.
 It is a special file.
 It collects noise (entropy) from different sources and generates a random number.
 The major different between all three of them if that /dev/random blocks process if there is not enough entropy available than requested where as /dev/urandom never block even if PRNG has not fully initialized the seed when we boot the computer or restart it. /dev/arandom blocks after boot until seed has been securely intialized through enough entropy and then never blocks again.
 Only few OS procive /dev/arandom.